Kubernetes

 Be sure you really need an operator

-The first best practice for writing operators is ensuring that you don't write an operator when a better method – like Helm – would meet your needs.
-Operators are really only necessary when you're dealing with truly complex application deployments.
-We haven't surveyed Kubernetes admins about their preferences, but we'd bet that if you did, you'd find that most prefer using Helm over operators because Helm is simpler to work with in many respects.
+The first best practice for writing operators is ensuring that you don’t write an operator when a better method – like Helm – would meet your needs.
+Operators are really only necessary when you’re dealing with truly complex, usually stateful, application deployments rather than simpler workloads already covered by Kubernetes’ built-in automation.
+We haven’t surveyed Kubernetes admins about their preferences, but we’d bet that if you did, you’d find that most prefer using Helm over operators because Helm is simpler to work with in many respects.

 Create one operator per requirement

-The open-ended nature of operators means that it's technically possible to have one operator try to do multiple things – like install two apps at once.
+The open-ended nature of operators means that it’s technically possible to have one operator try to do multiple things, but in most cases one operator should manage one particular application or tightly related system rather than unrelated tasks.
 This is not a best practice in most cases, however.
 Trying to cram too much functionality into one operator increases your risk of making mistakes.
-It also makes it harder to manage applications because you may want to install just one app, which you can't do if your operator installs other apps as well.
+It also makes it harder to manage applications because you may want to install just one app, which you can’t do if your operator installs other apps as well.

 It's better to have each operator do one thing, and do it well.